lsst-dm/dmtn-012/index.rst

    :target: ../../_static/dcr_img10000_linear.png
    :alt: Difference of two simulated images, with dipoles caused by DCR

-   Difference of two simulated images of the same 10,000 stars, with the reference image at airmass 1.0 and the other at airmass 1.06.
+   Difference of two simulated images of the same 10,000 stars, with the reference image at airmass 1.0 and the science image at airmass 1.06.

 .. _section-headings-sim-cat:

 Simulated catalogs
 ==================
-StarFast begins by creating a simulated catalog of stars with properties representative of the local population.
-Properties are drawn from random distributions for the stellar types O-M in proportion to their local abundance, and each star is set at a random distance from 1-100 light years.
+StarFast begins by creating a simulated catalog of stars with properties drawn from random distributions for the stellar types O-M in proportion to their local abundance.
 Simulated properties include temperature (in degrees K), luminosity (relative to solar), surface gravity (relative to solar), and metallicity (log, relative to solar).
 These properties are matched to Kurucz model SEDs from GalSim, which are scaled by the luminosity of each star and attenuated by distance and the instrument bandpass throughput to yield fluxes in Janskys.
 Alternately, a simple blackbody radiation spectrum (with the bandpass) can be used.

-Coordinates are also chosen from a random distribution, with no attempt at simulating realistic clustering.
+Each star is randomly placed within a simulated volume of observable space from which pixel coordinates and attenuation from distance are calculated, though no attempt is made to simulate realistic clustering.
 All of the random distributions, including stellar properties and coordinates, can be initialized from a user-supplied seed value, which allows for repeated simulations of the same patch of sky under different conditions.
 Simulated catalogs may also be returned and saved, so they may be modified by external tools if desired, and those saved catalogs may be supplied in place of generating a new random catalog from a seed.